kenntwasde/raspi_docker-gogs/README.md

 docker-gogs
 ===========
-* Experimental, don't sue it yet!!!
+* Experimental, don't use it yet!!!

 Dockerfile for [gogs](http://gogs.io) server(a self-hosted git service).